justone/dotfiles-personal/README.md

           -l --last <name>          Show most recent diff again.
              --log <name>           Show log of captured output.
              --clean <name>         Remove a comparison.
 If no comparison specified, remove all.
+             --undo <name>          Undo comparison.
+Use --skip to undo more than the default (1).
              --list                 List all comparisons.
+             --output               Show the last output.
+Specify previous output with --skip.
              --vimdiff              Use vimdiff to show differences.
 Only works with --last, not --compare.
              --no-diff              Don't show a diff.
 Used with --compare to suppress output.
+             --skip <count>         Skip a number of commits other than the default.
+                                    Applies to --output and --undo.

          Documentation options:
           -v --verbose              Print more details about what the script is doing.